niplav/site/notes_on_ethics.md

 most sensible course of action is to exterminate some or all species of mosquito that feed on human blood and transmit diseases.

-A mild counterpoint to this view is that we have an obligation to help species that thrive on mosquitoes, since they have helped humanity throughout the ages, but we'd hurt them by taking away one of their food sources.

 There are of course also additional reasons to exterminate some species of mosquito: 700k humans die per year from mosquito-borne diseases, and it might be better for mosquitos themselves to not exist at all (with